 Martijn is passionate about the creations of new projects and wants to deliver art and culture to a broad audience.
 Through his enthusiasm, creativity and analytical ability Martijn has made MOAM into a well-known company within the Dutch creative industry.

 Besides the MOAM collective project, Martijn organized exhibitions at FOAM and EYE.
-In these exhibitions young talent ,with different disciplines, were the leading factors.
-The multi-disciplinary aspects made the exhibitions new and fresh.
-Other parties ,like Modefabriek and VondelCS, asked Martijn to curate their exhibition because of his qualities.
+In these exhibitions, the leading factors were young talents with different disciplines.
+The multidisciplinary aspects made the exhibitions new and fresh.
+Other partners, like Modefabriek and VondelCS, asked Martijn to curate their exhibition because of his qualities.

 Martijn also gives lectures on different academies throughout the Netherlands and has taken part in jury panels.
 He writes columns for Vogue, LINDA Magazine and Harper’s Bazaar.
 Since May 2016, he writes a weekly column for het Parool, called Jong Amsterdam.